 Researchers have found that our minds process distance and time differently.
 When the finish line of a measured effort is in sight, you get visual feedback about how much farther you have to go, which spurs you to accelerate near the end.

 Time feedback, however, is discontinuous: You have to keep glancing at your watch.
 As a result, studies find that you're more likely to maintain an even pace throughout a time-based interval, but run faster in a distance-based effort.
-(See what the studies conclude about time vs. distance training.)
-Both approaches have advantages, depending on the purpose of your run.

 Run by Time